-7 Ways to Get Rid of an Old Car: 7 Smart Strategies for Offloading a Clunker
+How to Get Rid of an Old Car: 7 Smart Strategies for Offloading a Clunker

-If you have an old car, you might think your only choice is to call the junkyard.
+If you have an old car, you might think your only choice is to call the scrapyard.
 Thankfully, that doesn’t have to be the case.
 Here are seven smarter things you can do to offload a set of wheels that have seen better days.

-It's a dilemma that every driver will face – you’re in the market for a new car but don't know what to do with your old one.
-The simplest way to get rid of your old clunker is to trade it in when you buy your new car.
+It's a dilemma that every car owner will ultimately face.
+You're itching to explore options on a new car but don't know what to do with your old one.
+The simplest way to get rid of your old car is to trade it in when you buy your new car.
 You won't get top dollar, but the dealer will take it off your hands, and the money you get could lower your car payments going forward.
 Psst—this is the best time to buy a new car.

 There's always the option of selling your old car privately, whether through classified ads or social media.
 Just be honest about its problems and set a fair price—you can't expect to get top dollar for a car that will need constant repairs.
 Check out more tips for selling a used car.

 Even if your car is no longer in great mechanical shape, the parts in it may still be valuable.
 Selling your car for parts could yield more than you might think, so don't write off this option.
 Just call the local auto-recycling centre, provide the make, model and year of your car, and see how much they will give you.